 Key Takeaways for Fixing Common Search Console Errors

-By making a checklist of the opportunities you have to fix common search console errors, you can prevent bugs in your system and allow Google to crawl indexed pages, helping with your SEO:
+By making a checklist of the opportunities you have to fix common Search Console errors, you can prevent bugs in your system and allow Google to crawl indexed pages, helping with your SEO:

 • Using web design that is responsive and adheres to best practices ensures that mobile usability doesn’t suffer many issues.